There are no special events to advise on at this time.

 At Emu Gully we understand the significance of history and its impact on future generations.
 Our unique approach provides a hands on history lesson that promotes the ideals and character values that are at the very core of our national identity.

 Emu Gully Adventure Education Group Inc. was founded in 1995 and is a non-profit Incorporated Association.
 It's director Barry Rodgers (pictured right), is an experienced educator who has taught in both state and private schools.
 He was the founding Principal of Hillcrest Christian College, a large inter-denominational college in Victoria.
 Barry has served in the Australian Defence Force, and has wide knowledge and passion for Australia's military history.

-From humble beginnings, Emu Gully now employs over 30 staff including directors, management, facilitators, catering and maintenance personnel and caters for approximately 15,000 participants each year across 3 campuses (Helidon Standard - cabins, Helidon Adventure Camping - tents, and our Pindari Campus in NSW) with all programs focused on the character values of Courage, Mateship, Perseverance and Sacrifice.
+From humble beginnings, Emu Gully now employs over 30 staff including directors, management, facilitators, catering and maintenance personnel.
+Established in 1995, our Helidon Campus caters for approximately 15,000 participants each in our Standard and Adventure Camping programs.
+All programs focus on the character values of Courage, Mateship, Perseverance and Sacrifice.

 Our Helidon Standard Campus is set on approximately 180 acres, and is situated 17km east of Toowoomba.
 It is very well developed with air conditioned dormitory style accommodation for 170 guests.
 All groups are fully catered for out of our large modern kitchen and use one of our 3 dining areas.

 The activities at Helidon are purpose built for developing teamwork and leadership qualities and are typically based around epic historical events.The Helidon program is seen by many as an essential element of their curriculum, often being used by schools specifically to select, and empower their leadership teams.

 We have duplicated our low ropes and core activities to enable us to more effectively deliver programs and cater for the individual needs of each group.
 Twisters and Skirmish are offered as optional extras.